“Gender Equality Today for a sustainable tomorrow,” reads the theme for International Women’s Day 2022 by UN Women.

 5. Self-sabotage #BreaktheBias

 The bias of self-sabotage manifests in the form of self-doubt, perfectionism, or even in the imposter syndrome.
-However, HR can challenge gender bias inherent in self-sabotage by creating a space where women are comfortable making a mistake and can learn to build their resilience and confidence.
+However, HR can eliminate gender bias inherent in self-sabotage by creating a space where women are comfortable making a mistake and can learn to build their resilience and confidence.
 Getting to that place will enable them to:

 - Overcome self-doubt and negative self-talk